pchlada/judo-near-me/judoclubssanjose.md

 <h3 itemprop="name">12.
 Smash Gyms Sunnyvale</h3>

 <div class="club-description" itemprop="description">
 Smash Gyms Sunnyvale is a judo training facility located in 1239 Reamwood Ave, Sunnyvale, CA 94089.
 With a rating of 4.5 stars based on 29 reviews, it is highly regarded in the local martial arts community.
-At Smash Gyms Sunnyvale, students can learn the traditional Japanese martial art of judo, which focuses on throws, takedowns, and grappling techniques.
-Judo practice offers numerous benefits including improved physical fitness, mental discipline, stress reduction, and self-defense skills.
-The club welcomes practitioners of all skill levels, from beginners to advanced judoka, providing a supportive environment to develop martial arts proficiency.
+Smash Gyms Sunnyvale offers judo classes for all skill levels, from beginners to advanced practitioners.
 </div>

 <div class="club-info">